epicfails1234567890-crypto/SUPER-MANEK-WEB-VERSIONS/README.md

 -Arrow keys to move.

--Space to attack or break some trees, etc.
+-Space to attack or break some trees, kill pigs, etc.